Layer and text styles

 - In the UI kits section of the menu, navigate to the required style.

 You cannot make changes to external styles, but you can use the Unlink from Library feature.
-This feature will add a copy of the style you need to your document assets, i.e. to your layer or text library.
-After that, you can do whatever you want with the unlinked style as with any other style within your project.
+This feature will add a copy of the style you need to your document assets, i.e. to the list of your layer or text styles.
+After that, you can do whatever you want with the unlinked style as with any other style within your document.